jwworth/jakeworth/content/blog/my-mental-models.md

 [Overton window][overton].
 If you want accurate pointing informed by everyone in the room, consider [planning poker][poker], or abandon pointing as a metric.

-**Code is for humans.** One of the primary consumers of your software product is other programmers.
+**Code is for humans.** One of the primary consumers of your software is other programmers.
 Prioritize readability, usability, accessibility, and a general boringness in your codebase over premature optimization and cleverness.
+If you want human feedback, deliver your code in small, focused increments that humans can conceptualize.

 **Databases matter.** Invest in the integrity of the data layer.
 The database will likely outlive every single other part of your application.
 The database